Salt Lake County, Utah: 19th century

 The idea of statehood for the new area was quickly tossed aside by the federal government, and the area was declared a territory in September 1850 – the Utah Territory.
 Construction of the capitol building in Fillmore was completed in 1855, so the territorial legislature traveled to the small community for their first session there.
-It was to be their last, as they chose to meet in Great Salt Lake City the following year and, in 1857, formally voted to make Salt Lake City (the shorter name adopted in 1857) the capital of the Territory.
+It was to be their last, as they chose to meet in Great Salt Lake City the following year and, in 1857, formally voted to make the city the capital of the Territory.
 In 1858, when the Utah Territory was declared in rebellion, the federal government sent troops to install a new governor and keep watch over the area.
 The government transition was made peacefully, then the troops set up Camp Floyd to the south in Utah County.
 In 1862, Fort Douglas was established on the eastern bench, near the current site of the University of Utah, as the federal government wanted to ensure the loyalty of the territory during the American Civil War.
+On January 29, 1868, "Great" was dropped from both the county and city names, giving them their modern names.

 Patrick Edward Connor, the leader of the garrison at Fort Douglas, was openly anti-Mormon.
 He sent out parties to scout for mineral resources in the nearby mountains, hoping to encourage non-Mormons to settle in the territory.
 During the late 19th century, mines were established in the Wasatch mountains, most notably around Alta (and nearby Park City in Summit County).
 Exploiting the mineral wealth was difficult until the Utah Central Railroad was constructed and reached this area in 1870.

 In the Oquirrh Mountains, the Bingham Canyon Mine, which contains vast deposits of copper and silver, was developed as the most productive of the county's mines.
 The mine, located in the southwest portion of the county, attracted thousands of workers to the narrow canyon.
 At its peak, the city of Bingham Canyon contained 20,000 residents, all crowded along the steep walls of the canyon, and natural disasters were a frequent occurrence.
 By the early 20th century, most of the mines in the county had closed.
 However, the Bingham Canyon Mine kept on expanding.
 In the early 21st century, it is among the largest open-pit mines in the world.